Judith K. Brown

-Judith K. Brown is an American phytopathologist noted for study of viruses that effect plants.
+Judith K. Brown is an American phytopathologist noted for study of viruses that affect plants.
 In particular geminiviruses and Whitefly involved viruses.
 She has a PhD from the University of Arizona and teaches there.
 She was an associate editor of Phytopathology for three years and in 2003 a delegate for the National Academy of Sciences Frontiers in Science Symposium in Istanbul.
 In 2015 she became an American Academy of Arts and Sciences fellow.